Analysis | This is how embarrassing Trump’s ‘fraud’ claims have gotten

 But that is not the validation Trump seeks.
-Instead, he wants the world to believe that he didn’t lose, that despite the lack of evidence he was the true victor in November.
-Or, not that really; he wants people to think that the debunked and irrelevant evidence actually does prove that case, in the manner of a guy who makes his career selling Bigfoot footage.
+Instead, he wants the world to believe that he didn’t lose — that, despite the lack of evidence, he was the true victor in November.
+Or, not that, really — he wants people to think that the debunked and irrelevant evidence actually does prove that case, in the manner of a guy who makes his career selling Bigfoot footage.

 This, however, is not going to actually change the results of the election, should anything be able to do so, because there is a big difference between convincing random people in “Trump 2024″ shirts that fraud occurred and convincing actual election officials that they missed something big.
 So there’s been a two-track approach, with Trump and his allies charging that states also messed up their actual election processes, either by inadvertently committing technical violations of voting rules or by changing the rules in the first place.

-This dichotomy was useful to people such as Sen. Ted Cruz (R-Tex.) until about 2 p.m. on Jan.
-6 — they could coddle Trump’s base by saying something went seriously wrong!! while turning to journalists and saying … specifically that subsection C-9 of the electoral code may not have been applied as intended.
-There was an effort, for example, to say that Pennsylvania’s expansion of early voting violated the state’s constitution, an argument to which a judge was sympathetic late last year though he then made an obvious secondary point: that is by no means a reason to invalidate the cast votes.
+This dichotomy was useful to people such as Sen. Ted Cruz (R-Tex.) until about 2 p.m.
+Jan.
+6 — they could coddle Trump’s base by saying Something went seriously wrong!! while turning to journalists and saying specifically that subsection C-9 of the electoral code may not have been applied as intended.
+There was an effort, for example, to say that Pennsylvania’s expansion of early voting violated the state’s constitution, an argument to which a judge was sympathetic late last year, though he then made an obvious secondary point: That is by no means a reason to invalidate the cast votes.

 Which brings us to Friday.
-Trump sent a letter to Georgia Secretary of State Brad Raffensperger, insisting that the results of the 2020 election in Georgia be decertified, something about which Trump has been pestering Raffensperger since that January call in which he begged the secretary to “find 11,780 votes, which is one more than we have.”
-Raffensperger didn’t find Trump an extra 12,000 votes because there were no votes to find.
+Trump sent a letter to Georgia Secretary of State Brad Raffensperger (R), insisting that the results of the 2020 election in Georgia be decertified, something Trump has been pestering Raffensperger about since that January call in which he begged the secretary to “find 11,780 votes, which is one more than we have.”
+Raffensperger didn’t find Trump an extra 12,000 votes, because there were no votes to find.
 Trump’s insistences that you could cobble together that number from various places were all fruitless, since he was wrong.

 But now!
 Trump at long last has the proof of fraud he’d long insisted existed.
 You can tell because of the very first sentence in his letter: “Large scale Voter Fraud continues to be reported in Georgia.”
 Wow!
 Let’s see what the former president has, since obviously he wouldn’t misrepresent things.